oit-ipbl/robots/robot_control/robot_control_01.md

 ## Objectives

-This page explains how to control the robot with command and tools.
+This page explains how to control the robot with command, keyboard and mouse.

 ## Prerequisite